 How To Handle The Influx Of Orders During The Holidays

 Now that you have perfected how to offer free shipping to your customer, how will you ensure the order will make it to its destination on time?

-  Forecast sales: Planning ahead through forecasting is an important step to ensuring you have the proper amount of inventory for the holidays.
-Start by looking at industry trends and data, your company’s sales history, and your customer’s purchasing habits to anticipate
+- Forecast Sales: Planning ahead through forecasting is an important step to ensuring you have the proper amount of inventory for the holidays.
+Start by looking at industry trends and data, your company’s sales history, and your customer’s purchasing habits.

-  Automate: Take the hassle out of managing your inventory this holiday season through automation.
-By using an inventory management software or shipping automation system, you can have more time to focus on other, important operations of your business.
+- Automate: Take the hassle out of managing your inventory this holiday season through automation.
+By using inventory management software or a shipping automation system, you can have more time to focus on other important operations of your business.

 Free shipping is an enticing offer for customers and has proven results for businesses.
-This holiday season use one of these ideas for offering free shipping and watch the sales roll in.
+Use one of these ideas for offering free shipping this holiday season and watch the sales roll in.